scalding-io/social-media-analytics/src/main/scala/io/scalding/approximations/performance/README.md

  + 3 * 1 TeraByte magnetic EBS volumes

 The technologies evaluated are:
- + Hive version = 0.13.1-cdh5.2.4
  + Scalding version = 0.13.1
  + Algebird version = 0.90
+ + Hive version = 0.13.1-cdh5.2.4

 # COUNTING CARDINALITY

-This test is executed on synthetic data generated using [GenerateMillionKeys.scala](GenerateMillionKeys.scala) and pushed into HDFS.
-It demonstrates Hive execution time vs algebird's HLL.
+This test is executed on synthetic data of 1 / 10 / 20 40 / 80 / 100 and 500 Million unique elements.
+The generator used is [GenerateMillionKeys.scala](GenerateMillionKeys.scala).
+Data are pushed into HDFS, and then queried through Hive and then through scalding/algebird's *HLL*.

 ## Hive 0.13 results